Snapper Inc.

-Snapper, Inc. was an American company, formerly based in McDonough, Georgia, that manufactured residential and professional lawn-care and snow-removal equipment.
-Snapper was known for its high-quality red "rear-engine" riding lawnmowers that are capable of standing on-end for storage or repairs, and for its invention of the first self-propelled rotary lawn mower.
+Snapper, Inc. is an American manufacturer of residential and professional lawn-care equipment, best known for its rear-engine riding mowers and early development of the self-propelled rotary lawn mower.
+The company was formerly based in McDonough, Georgia, but is now owned by Briggs & Stratton, which is headquartered in Wauwatosa, Wisconsin.

-Currently Snapper produces two lines, their main line Hi-Vac and Ninja models sold at dealerships, as well as a different line of re-badged mowers branded Snapper sold at department stores.
-The latter share nothing in common with dealership sold models.
+The Snapper name in the US is primarily associated with walk-behind mowers, such as the Hi-Vac and Ninja lines, as well as entry-level equipment available through major retailers.
+In North America, Snapper products are limited following Briggs & Stratton’s 2023 decision to end production of zero-turn mowers and tractors for that market segment.

+In contrast, the Snapper brand remains active in Europe, the Middle East, and Africa (EMEA), where it offers a full product range under its own branding.
+This includes a series of European-built ride-on lawn tractors (launched in 2024 and 2025), as well as zero-turn mowers, walk-behind mowers, and battery-powered garden tools.
+Products are distributed through a dedicated regional dealer network and supported by local-language websites in multiple European markets.

 History

+Origins and the Snappin’ Turtle (1894–1960s)

 The company began in 1894 as Southern Saw Works.
 Later, in the 1940s, as the McDonough Power Company, it was acquired by William Raymond Smith, who changed the company's direction when the lumber industry declined.

-Smith recognized a need for lawn mowers and patented a mowing blade.
+Smith purchased the patent for a mowing blade design in 1950.
 With this, he created the "Snappin' Turtle," named so for the way it snapped the grass and for its turtle figurine on the top front of the first model.
+The Snappin’ Turtle was one of the first rotary blade mowers designed specifically for residential use, introduced in 1951.

+Its compact size and manoeuvrability made it well suited to the growing number of suburban lawns in post-war America, a trend that shaped Snapper’s early product development.
 While mostly known for their lawnmowers, Snapper also built tillers and snow blowers.

+Expansion and Organisational Change (1967–1991)

-Brought under the umbrella of Fuqua Industries in 1967, sales grew from $10 million in 1967 to $260 million in 1987.
+In 1967, Snapper was acquired by Fuqua Industries.
+Under Fuqua’s ownership, Snapper broadened its product range and expanded its manufacturing footprint.
+Sales rose from $10 million in 1967 to $260 million in 1987.

 In 1976 McDonough Power Equipment registered the trademark Snapper, and adopted that name as its identity.
 Producing an assortment of yard-care tools, Snapper had facilities in McDonough, Georgia, Beatrice, Nebraska, and Fort Worth, Texas.

 In 1991, Snapper announced the closing of the Texas and Nebraska factories; the Georgia factory was expanded to absorb the production.
 Fuqua President Lawrence Klamon explained the closures and consolidation by saying that most of the production from Fort Worth was going East of the Mississippi River.